studio-kanvas/vue-tailwind/README.md

 **NOTE:** During development, _only your assets_ will be served from `localhost:8080` and referenced in the base template.
 You'll still load your site locally under your normal development domain (mysite.test, etc.).
 This will also cause a brief unstyled flash on page loads due to JS/CSS assets loading from javascript for development. **This flash isn't present after build, on production**.

 If webpack's dev server (`yarn dev`) is not running, Twigpack will serve your assets from the build directory.

-For a detailed explanation on how things work, check out the [Twigpack docs](https://github.com/nystudio107/craft-twigpack) & [Vue CLI docs](https://cli.vuejs.org/).

 ## Pre-Processors

 This boilerplate has pre-configured CSS extraction for most popular CSS pre-processors including LESS, SASS, Stylus, and PostCSS.
 To use a pre-processor, all you need to do is install the appropriate webpack loader for it.
 For example, to use SASS: